jenny-chau/E-Commerce_Web_App_Firebase/README.md

 - Firebase for managing users and user authentication
 - Firestore for storing product, shopping cart, user profile, and order data
 - sessionStorage stores user's shopping cart data until they logout
+- Jest and Babel for unit tests and integration tests
+- Github Actions for CI/CD to Vercel

 ## Features
 - Login/Register